-But in obesity and type 2 diabetes, the insulin is ineffective.
-The cells are numb to insulin.
-The pancreas keeps producing more insulin to push insulin into the cells, to no effect.
+But in obesity and type 2 diabetes, insulin is ineffective.
+The cells are numb to it.
+The pancreas keeps producing more insulin to push it into the cells, to no effect.
 Not only does your blood glucose level remain elevated, which can lead to a host of serious health problems, but it also leads to weight gain and makes your efforts at losing weight nearly impossible.

-Your gut bacteria extracts calories from the foods you eat, stores them for later use, and decides how to best use them.
+Your gut bacteria extract calories from the foods you eat, store them for later use, and decide how to best use them.
 Studies have shown that certain strains of gut bacteria contribute to weight gain and that overweight individuals tend to have an overabundance of those types of bacteria.
-The research into this area is so compelling that it spurred probiotic research and supplement market.
+The research into this area is so compelling that it spurred probiotic research and the supplement market.

-Research has shown that eating certain foods inflame the hypothalamus, which then interferes with the proper operation of leptin and insulin.
+Research has shown that eating certain foods inflames the hypothalamus, which then interferes with the proper operation of leptin and insulin.
 (Both of these hormones regulate appetite and eating patterns.)
 Do you want to guess which foods have been shown to inflame the hypothalamus?
-Yep, eating too many calories from inSANE sugary, high-fat foods cause this effect, as do eating a diet high in saturated fat.
+Yep, eating too many calories from inSANE sugary, high-fat foods causes this effect, as does eating a diet high in saturated fat.

-Oh, and one more thing…hormonal dysregulation, gut diaspora, and brain inflammation raise the setpoint weight, which is the true cause of obesity.
+Oh, and one more thing…hormonal dysregulation, gut dysbiosis, and brain inflammation raise the setpoint weight, which is the true cause of obesity.

 Although about 50 percent of your setpoint weight is determined by genetics, the rest is totally under your control.
 You can manipulate it by making SANE dietary and lifestyle choices that will make losing weight permanently a breeze.
 In this way, you can prevent diabesity by losing weight.

-There is even research to suggest that the body will make you fidget more after eating larger meals than usual, simply to burn off those excess calories.
+There is even research to suggest that the body will make you fidget more after eating larger meals, simply to burn off those excess calories.
 This is why thin people can eat whatever they want without gaining weight.
 Their metabolism is higher than an obese person’s metabolism, but that is because their setpoint weight is lower.

 If you eat a diet of starchy carbs, processed and fast foods, and foods with added sugars, it creates a clog in your hormonal system.
 Your hormones can no longer do the job they were designed to do.
 This raises your setpoint weight, which raises your actual weight, and makes losing weight permanently nearly impossible.

 Why?
-Because every time you try to cut calories eating the same low-quality “junk,” the body fights against you.
+Because every time you try to cut calories by eating the same low-quality “junk,” the body fights against you.
 It does everything it can to keep you at your setpoint weight.
 The only way to win this battle is to work with your hormones, rather than against them.
 You do this by making SANE food and lifestyle choices proven to lower your setpoint weight.
-You will then prevent diabesity by losing weight — the SANE way.
+You will then prevent diabesity by dropping those excess pounds — the SANE way.